realworldocaml/book/book/concurrent-programming/README.md

 the command-line, and to distribute the search queries round-robin across the list of servers.

-But first, let's see what happens if we rebuild the application and run it giving it a list of servers, some of which won't respond to the query.
+Now, let's see what happens when we rebuild the application and run it two servers, one of which won't respond to the query.

 ```sh dir=../../examples/code/async/search_with_configurable_server,non-deterministic=output
 $ dune exec -- ./search.exe -servers localhost,api.duckduckgo.com "Concurrent Programming" "OCaml"